hassanjardali/tactile_pf_localization/README.md

 The paper is included in this repo.
 I'll upload the codes when they're ready.

-You can check the research project also here: https://youtu.be/Zvqrw8ETTa0?list=PLfZnyj5uEv-mrzydSQOvdOe1-zUp_88jD
+You can check the research project also here:

+<iframe width="1280" height="725" src="https://www.youtube.com/embed/Zvqrw8ETTa0?list=PLfZnyj5uEv-mrzydSQOvdOe1-zUp_88jD" title="Particle Filter Localization Using Tactile Sensors For Robotic Applications Presentation videos" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 Note:  I stoped working on this project when I graduated, and now I'm focusing on my graduate studies.